The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Scenario I

-Having this amount of phase slip included, we simulated the SC linac-to-MI injection with ESME over 270 injection turns.
-After the 270 turns, the longitudinal phase space is painted in RF-phase space as illustrated by Figure~\ref{fig:lps-singlerf-noramp-270t}.
-As in Fiugre~\ref{fig:theta-singlerf-noramp-270t-2700t}, one-peaked but \textit{continuous} distribution of charge density\footnote{ \textit{Charge density}, or \textit{azimuthal density} is referred to as charge line density, for convenience.} at the 270-th turn is shown.
-The evolution of longitudinal emittance growth for the case of a single RF harmonic is shown in Figure~\ref{fig:epsilon-l-singlerf-noramp-270t}.
-As the number of macroparticles increases, so does the longitudinal emittance up to about 0.08 (eV-s).
-Then, the emittance flattens out until the end of the simulation run.
-The induced voltage ($\mathcal{V}_{sc}$) due to space-charge fields ($\mathcal{E}(z)$) is proportional to the \textit{g-factor}, which is usually defined as .
-Hence, from the charge distribution, space-charge-induced voltage per turn is computed at a specified turn.
-In particular, we looked at the induced voltage at the last injection turn of 270-th turn as shown in Figure~\ref{fig:dEturn-singlerf-noramp-270t}.
+Having this amount of uncontrolled phase slips included, we simulated the SCRF linac-to-MI injection with ESME over 270 injection turns.
+During the 270 turns, longitudinal painting takes place at each turn within the MI RF bucket under the influence of longitudinal space charge, as illustrated by Figure~\ref{fig:lps-singlerf-noramp-270t}.
+Shown in Figure~\ref{fig:theta-singlerf-noramp-270t-2700t} is one-peaked \textit{continuous} distribution of charge density\footnote{ \textbf{Charge density}, or \textbf{azimuthal density} is referred to as charge line density ($\lambda$), for convenience.} at the 270$^{th}$ turn.
+The turn-by-turn evolution of longitudinal emittance growth for the case of a single RF harmonic is shown in Figure~\ref{fig:epsilon-l-singlerf-noramp-270t}.
+As the number of macro-particles increments, so does the longitudinal emittance up to about 0.08 (eV-s).
+Then, the emittance reaches its equilibrium and remains constant until the end of the simulation run.
+The induced voltage ($\mathcal{V}_{sc}$) arising from space-charge fields ($\mathcal{E}(z)$) is proportional to the \textit{g-factor}, which is defined as .
+Thus, space-charge-induced voltage per turn can be computed at a specific turn from the charge distribution.
+In particular, we looked at the induced voltage arising from the symmetric charge distribution at the end of injection (at the 270$^{th}$ turn), as shown in Figure~\ref{fig:dEturn-singlerf-noramp-270t}:

-where $R_{w}$, and $R_{b}$ denote effective beam pipe radius, and effective beam radius, respectively.
-In the case of the Main Injector at injection energy of 8.0 GeV, the \textit{g-factor} is about 5.64.
-In Figure~\ref{fig:vpkfd-singlerf-noramp-270t}, the peak collective voltage in frequency domain ($\hat{V}_{FD}$) is drawn at each turn.
-The collective voltage goes up to about 50.0 (keV) at the end of the injection.
+where $R_{w}$, $R_{b}$, $\beta$, $\gamma$, $\lambda$, and $z$ denote effective beam pipe radius, effective beam radius, relativistic $\beta$ and $\gamma$, line density, and longitudinal path length, respectively.
+In the case of the Main Injector at an injection energy of 8.0 (GeV), the value of \textit{g-factor} is 5.64: \black

-As the bunching factor is usually defined as average current ($\langle~I~\rangle$) over peak current ($\hat{I}$) for convenience, the value is upper-bounded at unity.
-Figure~\ref{fig:bf-singlerf-noramp-270t} shows that the bunching factor converges to about 0.3 for the case of Scenario (I).
+Drawn in Figure~\ref{fig:vpkfd-singlerf-noramp-270t} is the peak collective voltage in frequency domain ($\hat{V}_{FD}$) computed at each turn.
+The collective voltage goes up to about 50.0 (keV) at the end of the injection process.
+Since the bunching factor is usually defined as average current ($\langle~I~\rangle$) over peak current ($\hat{I}$) for convenience, its value is upper-bounded at unity.
+Figure~\ref{fig:bf-singlerf-noramp-270t} shows that the bunching factor converges to the value of about 0.3 for the case of Scenario I. \black